 For many people, believing in God means believing in the God that is depicted in the Bible, or some other holy work that is believed to be the word of God, as it was delivered to certain privileged human beings.
-The problem with such works, of course, along with the many strictures and exhortations they contain about the way people should live their lives, is that, as societies and modes of behaviour change, they become increasingly restrictive, confining, and outdated.
-The increasing dissonance between the living reality and the dead, unchanging words eventually begets a rupture, which leads many people to reject most or all of the teachings which their ancestors devoutly accepted as the unchanging word of God.
+The problem with such works, because of the many strictures and exhortations they contain about the way people should live their lives, is that, as societies and modes of behaviour change, they become increasingly restrictive, confining, and outdated.
+The increasing dissonance between the living reality and the dead, unchanging words eventually begets a rupture, when many people reject most or all of the teachings that their ancestors devoutly accepted as the unchanging word of God.
 But this immutability of the sacred, written word ignores what is perhaps the most fundamental feature of the entire Universe, which is that it is constantly in flux and never remains the same.

 This widespread belief about the worthlessness or inferiority of terrestrial existence in comparison to the divine has had significant practical consequences.

 I begin, then, with the assumption that perhaps the great disaster of human history is one that happened to or within religion: that is, the conceptual division between the holy and the world, the excerpting of the Creator from the creation.
 [John Stewart] Collis is worth quoting again in this connection; though perhaps it may be argued that he is wrong about the cause, I think he is correct in his description of what happened: